mxyx0412/TheOtherUs/README.md

 | Name | Description
 |----------|:-------------:|
 | Swapper Spawn Chance | -
+| Swapper Can Fix Sabotages | Option to prevent Swapper from fixing Sabotages
 | Swapper can call emergency meeting | Option to disable the emergency button for the Swapper
 | Swapper can only swap others | Sets whether the Swapper can swap themself or not
 | Initial Swap Charges | -